-(d) The Environmental Management Commission may grant a variance from the secondary containment upgrade requirements in Subparagraph (a)(5) of this Rule for USTs located within 100 to 500 feet of a public water supply well, if the well serves only a single facility and is not a community water system.
+(d) The Environmental Management Commission may grant a variance from the secondary containment requirements in Subparagraph (a)(5) of this Rule for USTs located within 100 to 500 feet of a public water supply well if the well serves only a single facility and is not a community water system.
 Any request for a variance shall be in writing by the owner of the UST for which the variance is sought.
 The request for variance shall be submitted to the Director, Division of Waste Management, 1646 Mail Service Center, Raleigh, NC 27699-1646.
 The Environmental Management Commission shall grant the variance if the Environmental Management Commission finds facts to support the following conclusions:

 (1) The variance will not endanger human health and welfare or groundwater; and